Classic ‘Swirling Milk’ or ‘Magic Milk’ demonstration – fun science kids love!

 What I love about this Swirling Milk (or magic milk) experiment is that it takes only minutes to set up, and it uses everyday items that you probably already have at home.
-It’s a fun and easy experiment for toddlers and preschoolers, and you can introduce colour mixing concepts to extend it for school kids.
+It’s a fun and easy experiment for both toddlers and preschoolers, and you if you like, you can introduce colour mixing concepts to extend it for school-aged kids too.

 To do the Swirling Milk experiment, you need: